Ainedembe-Denis/IMDB-Movie-Review-Sentiment-Analysis/README.md

 This project implements comprehensive sentiment analysis on IMDB movie reviews using traditional machine learning techniques, including EDA, feature engineering, and statistical inference.

+- About Dataset:
+The IMDb dataset is a large collection of movie-related data sourced from the Internet Movie Database (IMDb).
+It includes information about thousands of movies, television shows, and other media, such as cast details, genres, directors, user ratings, and reviews.

 ## Dataset

 - **Location**: `dataset/IMDB-Dataset.csv`